syiehab/ctf/WargamesMY-2024/readme.md

 # WargamesMY 2024

-Writeup for the challenges that I solved in Wargames.MY 2024 This is my first time participating in WMGY and we solved some solvable chalenge.
+Writeup for the challenges that I solved in Wargames.MY 2024 This is my first time participating in WMGY and we solved some solvable challenges.

 ![image](https://github.com/user-attachments/assets/264db245-cd27-429b-93a7-eae98dce70a4)